Avery246813579/Java-Game-Engine/README.md

 #### Shaders
 We have a map of locations and light we want the location to be.
 We then go to all those locations and make them lighter.

+#### Collision
+Each sprite has it's own hitbox and when the entity tries to move we check all the other entities hitboxs that have a hitbox component

 ## Game Colllection
 I am current have worked on two games.
 Those are: